 There are many ways to use banana bread.
 You can eat it by itself, or you can add a spread like almond butter to get extra protein.
 It’s ideal for breakfast, a snack in the afternoon, or even a light treat.

 Wrap the loaf in plastic wrap or put it in a container that won’t let air in.
-Leave it at room temperature for up to three days.
+You may keep it for up to 3 days at room temperature.
 You can keep banana bread for a longer time by freezing it well.
 To make it into easy-to-grab snacks, just slice it and wrap each piece separately.

 Conclusion